seanfisk/emacs-el-get/README.markdown

 </tr>
 </table>

+* The beautiful [Inconsolata font](http://www.levien.com/type/myfonts/inconsolata.html) will be used if it is present.
+Otherwise, the default is Monaco on Mac and Monospace otherwise.
+To install Inconsolata on Debian/Ubuntu, simply install the `ttf-inconsolata` package.
+On Mac, I belive you must drag the [open type file](http://www.levien.com/type/myfonts/Inconsolata.otf) into your [fonts folder](http://support.apple.com/kb/HT2435).

-I've been having trouble getting `magit` to work on Mac OS X. I've therefore created the `sean_no_magit` branch provide the same configuration without `magit`.
+* I've been having trouble getting `magit` to work on Mac OS X. I've therefore created the `sean_no_magit` branch provide the same configuration without `magit`.
 Any input on this area is appreciated.

 Here's how to install:

 1. Make sure `~/.emacs.d` does not exist, because this repository is intended to replace it.

        git clone git://github.com/seanfisk/emacs.git ~/.emacs.d

 1. Create your own branch for customization.
 You will almost certainly want to customize your setup.

 	    bartholomew@compy:~/.emacs.d$ git checkout -b bartholomew

 	If you do decide to customize, the file that you will probably want to edit is `init.el`.
 It should be well-commented.